XBFTW/D.JS12BOT/README.md

 # Description

-This bot was made by XBFTW#7381, if you have any questions or concerns about the functionality or have any ideas to add to the bot, feel free to contact me.
+This bot was made by ```XBFTW#7381``` on Discord, if you have any questions or concerns about the functionality or have any ideas to add to the bot, feel free to contact me.

 ## Steps/Required files